x-b-e/cordova-plugin-camera/README.md

 - Ignores the `saveToPhotoAlbum` parameter.
 IMPORTANT: All images taken with the WP8/8 Cordova camera API are always copied to the phone's camera roll.
 Depending on the user's settings, this could also mean the image is auto-uploaded to their OneDrive.
 This could potentially mean the image is available to a wider audience than your app intended.
 If this is a blocker for your application, you will need to implement the CameraCaptureTask as [documented on MSDN][msdn_wp8_docs].
 You may also comment or up-vote the related issue in the [issue tracker][wp8_bug].

 - Ignores the `mediaType` property of `cameraOptions` as the Windows Phone SDK does not provide a way to choose videos from PHOTOLIBRARY.

+- `showLibraryButton` launches directly into the photo chooser task, and provides a camera button at the bottom to allow the user to toggle over into the camera.

 [android_lifecycle]: http://cordova.apache.org/docs/en/dev/guide/platforms/android/lifecycle.html
 [web_activities]: https://hacks.mozilla.org/2013/01/introducing-web-activities/